zuplo/docs/blog/2022-04-25-jwt-vs-api-key-authentication/index.md

 ## API Key Authentication

-With API authentication, each client receives a unique secret key.
+With API Key authentication, each client receives a unique secret key.
 Unlike JWT tokens, the key itself doesn't contain any actual data, it is simply a unique string associated with the client.
 Furthermore, there is no standard protocol for API Key authentication like OAuth, etc., so each implementation can differ.

-The simplest example of API token authentication is an environment variable that is checked against each API request.
+The simplest example of API key authentication is an environment variable that is checked against each API request.

 ```js
 function myApiHandler(request) {